Joel McIlroy: Career

 Many years later, he is still connected with the "Theatre for Young People."
 After appearing in the short film, The Beat Manifesto, for the Australian Film and Television School (North Ryde, Sydney), McIlroy was nominated for an AFI Award.
 He also won the Lend Lease Scholarship from the "Australian Theatre for Young People."
 McIlroy enrolled in a director's course with the National Institute of Dramatic Art (NIDA).
 His acting career spanned various plays and guest roles in television: Water Rats (1996), All Saints (1998), as Brent Duffy for four episodes of the ABC TV drama Love Is a Four-Letter Word (2001), also as Bertie Jenkins in the ABC mini series Changi (2001) and as Chook in the feature film, Angst (2000).

 He also directed two Sam Shepherd plays, Action and Fool for Love.

 McIlroy's acting career really took off when he joined Home and Away to replace Martin Dingle-Wall as 'Flynn Saunders'.
 In 2006 he was nominated for a Silver Logie Award for the most popular actor on Australian television.
 After becoming the husband of Sally Fletcher (Kate Ritchie), Flynn Saunders died of skin cancer, after stopping chemotherapy so he could die peacefully at home.

 In 2007, he appeared in "Lion Pig Lion" at the Dunstan Playhouse in Adelaide with actress Carmel Johnson.

 Arrest

+McIlroy is infamous for his violent outbursts and his multiple court appearances.

+On 6 July 2023, he was charged for damaging a passenger window frame by smashing it with a cricket bat.

-On 23 October 2019, McIlroy appeared in court after allegedly assaulting a female police officer in an unprovoked attack.
+On 23 October 2019, McIlroy also appeared in court after allegedly assaulting a female police officer in an unprovoked attack.
 In a statement, NSW Police said the 29-year-old senior constable was left with injuries to her face, neck and shoulder after she was allegedly punched repeatedly by McIlroy.
+In 2024 he assaulted a security guard at Surry Hills Crown Hotel but was never charged in court.